Blepharoplasty surgery Perth

 Blepharoplasty surgeon Perth

 "It’s a very common procedure and it only takes about one hour.
 You can have this procedure done under both general and local anaesthetic.
 After the surgery, you may expect redness and swelling around the incision areas.
 Your eyes may tear and your vision may temporarily blur.
-We will prescribe eye drops and ointments to speed up your recovery."
+We will prescribe eye drops and ointments to support your recovery and manage symptoms."

 Dr Jeremy Rawlins